huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Enjoy the process.
+You got to fall in love with the process.
 The journey is the reward.
 Trust the exponential growth and non-linear, asymmetric results.
 Never take little progress for granted.
 Aim to be consistently good rather than occasionally great.